The Anderson Prize, 2017

 This carefully researched and readable history makes a major contribution to understanding the little known but influential roles played by Kings Charles II and James II in promoting the development of the Royal Navy through major reforms, innovation and exploration.
 Historically authoritative, this original work provides an invaluable insight into the emerging concept of sea power.
 The author’s lucid style and original approach makes this period in the evolution of the Royal Navy accessible to a wide audience.

-The medal will be presented by the chairman of the Society for Nautical Research, Admiral Sir Kenneth Eaton, at the National Maritime Museum, Greenwich, on 2 May 2019.
+The medal was presented by the chairman of the Society for Nautical Research, Admiral Sir Kenneth Eaton, at the National Maritime Museum, Greenwich, on 2 May 2019.

 The Pepys Prize, 2009

 The press release from the Samuel Pepys Club read as follows:

 JD Davies’s authoritative study of the fledgling Royal Navy – PEPYS’S NAVY: Ships, Men and Warfare 1649-1689 – has won the fourth Samuel Pepys Award.

 In PEPYS’S NAVY (Seaforth Publishing), David Davies examines every aspect of the English navy in the second half of the seventeenth century, from the time when the Fleet was taken into Parliamentary control after the defeat of Charles I, until the accession of William and Mary in 1689 when the long period of struggle with the Dutch came to an end.
 This crucial era witnessed the creation of a permanent naval service, in essence the birth of the Royal Navy.

 Samuel Pepys played a pivotal role in the creation of a professional navy, first as a member of the Navy Board and later as Secretary to the Admiralty.
 His thirty years’ service did much to replace the ad hoc processes of the past with systems for construction and administration.
 That, by 1690, the navy was ready for a century of struggle against the French owed much to Pepys’s tireless work.